wkumari/draft-wkumari-opsawg-sdi/README.md

    Claise, Francis Dupont, Mirja Kuehlewind, Sam Ribeiro, Michael Richardson, Sean Turner and Kent Watsen.
-Joe Clarke also provided significant comments and review, and Tom Petch provided significant editorial contributions to better describe the use cases, and clarify the scope.
+Joe Clarke also provided significant comments and review, and Tom Petch provided significant